Backyard Baseball

+The original game consisted of 30 neighborhood kids from which the player must build a team.
+Beginning from Backyard Baseball 2001 (2000), however, the games have additionally featured Major League Baseball players reimagined as kids, with the exception of Backyard Sports: Sandlot Sluggers (2010).

 In Backyard Baseball, players take a managerial role by creating a team of different players to compete against opponents.
-In the different installments, one could choose to play a one-off exhibition game or a seasonal league, followed by the "Backyard Baseball League" playoffs, which contains the American League and National League divisional series, the AL and NL championship series and finally the "Backyard Baseball World Series".
+In the different installments, one could choose to play a one-off exhibition game or a seasonal league, followed by the "Backyard Baseball League" playoffs, which contains the American League and National League division series, the AL and NL championship series and finally the "Backyard Baseball World Series".
 Series games will vary per game.

-This game has various playable modes and they include: Single Game, Batting Practice, Spectator, and Season Game.
+This game has various playable modes, and they include: Single Game, Batting Practice, Spectator, and Season Game.

-In 2013, The Evergreen Group acquired the intellectual property from Atari.
+A remastered version of the first Backyard Baseball title was released for Windows (via Steam) on October 10, 2024, followed by ports for iOS and Android on March 27, 2025, and for Nintendo Switch and PlayStation 5 on June 12, 2025.
+A remastered version of Backyard Baseball 2001 was released for Windows, iOS, and Android on July 8, 2025.

 Legacy

 Pablo Sanchez, one of the fictional playable characters in the game, has been regarded as one of the strongest athletes in video game history.

 The game has also been noted for its diversity (gender, race, disability, etc.) of characters, both in ratio of white to non-white and male to female, as well as skill level and the distribution of the best characters.